MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample9.md

 ## Steps to do

-Open the network of *Example 6.2: Visualisation using `PathTracer`*, add a `SoSeparator` and an `AnimationRecorder` into your workspace and connect them as shown down below.
+Open the network of [Example 6.2](http://localhost:1313/examples/tutorials/visualization/pathtracer/pathtracerexample2/), add a `SoSeparator` and an `AnimationRecorder` into your workspace and connect them as shown down.

-`SoSeparator`’s role is to isolate and organize scene components, enabling precise control over the animation's focus without affecting the entire scene.
+The `SoSeparator` modules role is to isolate and organize scene components, enabling precise control over the animation's focus without affecting the entire scene.

-`AnimationRecorder`, equipped with a key frame editor, facilitates smooth transitions between different states of the 3D scene by allowing field additions via drag-and-drop.
+The `AnimationRecorder` module, equipped with a key frame editor, facilitates smooth transitions between different states of the 3D scene by allowing field additions via drag-and-drop.
 The tree view allows for easy reordering of fields and modules, enhancing overall organization.

 ![ AnimationRecorder](/images/tutorials/visualization//pathtracer/Example9_1.png " AnimationRecorder")